samebug/samebug-technical-documentation/integration/intellij-idea/install/index.md

 # Install the IntelliJ Idea plugin

-The plugin allows you to use Samebug directly from IntelliJ Idea (works for [Android Studio](/guide/integration/android-studio/install) and [Eclipse](/guide/integration/eclipse) as well): get solutions or ask for help without abandoning your workflow.
+The plugin allows you to use Samebug directly from IntelliJ Idea (we also support [Android Studio](/guide/integration/android-studio/install) and [Eclipse](/guide/integration/eclipse) as well): get solutions or ask for help without abandoning your workflow.

 JetBrains maintains a repository of plugins and offers seamless installation.
 However, when